dericksozo/derickruiz.github.io/_posts/2016-09-18-es6-modules-in-browser-with-babel-browserify.markdown

 ## Conclusion

 This was a code heavy blog post and there was a lot of setting up involved but this is what it takes to compile ES6 code with modules into ES5 code that runs in the browser.
 I wanted to keep things simple by using npm for compilation, but there's a lot missing.
 What if you want to setup a watcher to compile files after they change?
 The next steps would be to begin looking at a build tool like Webpack or Grunt.
 As always, thank you for reading.

+## Edit

+Thank you very much to Allan Arriaga who graciously emailed me and caught some errors with the initial version of this post.